opensearch-project/data-prepper/release/README.md

 Press the "Run workflow" button.

 GitHub Actions will perform the release process.
 Please take note of the workflow run number.
-You will find this in the text "Release Artifacts #<worflow run number>"
+You will find this in the text "Release Artifacts #<worflow run number>" and use it when promoting to production.

 Wait for the job to complete successfully.
+Once the job completes successfully, you have released the artifacts to the Data Prepper staging repository.

 ### Promotion to Production

+The Data Prepper staging repository organizes artifacts by build number.
+Thus to promote any given build, the opensearch-build maintainers need to know the build number to promote.
-Once you have a completed build, you may update the release Issue you created in the opensearch-build project.
-Provide the following:
+When you are ready to promote any given build to production, update the RELEASE Issue you created in the opensearch-build project.
+The opensearch-build maintainers will then run the promotion job for the artifacts you specified.

+Provide the following information as a comment in the RELEASE Issue:

 * `VERSION` - The version you are releasing (e.g. `1.3.0`)
 * `DATA_PREPPER_BUILD_NUMBER` - The workflow run number from the GitHub Action which build the artifacts.
 Do not include the `#`. e.g. `3`